A screening is an opportunity for parents and professionals to find out how a child is developing in comparison to other children the same age.

 Cognitive – How does your child solve everyday problems?

-Developmental screening is one of the best things you can do to ensure a child's success in school and life.
-Even if you believe your child is developing on track, a developmental screening is a great way to have that reassurance that everything is okay, to obtain resources on how to work with your child to continue to meet milestones, and to see what else the SCCDC has to offer all children 0-5.
-If you child does have a delay, studies show the earlier a delay is recognized and intervention has begun, the better the child's chance of substantial improvement!
+A developmental screening is one of most important steps you can take to ensure your child's success in school and beyond.
+Even if you believe your child is developmentally on track, a developmental screening will provide reassurance that everything is okay.
+We can provide you with resources for working with your child to ensure that they continue to meet their developmental milestones and give you an opportunity to learn about what the SCCDC has to offer all children ages birth to five.
+If you child does have a delay, studies show the earlier a delay is recognized and intervention begins, the better the child's chance of substantial improvement!

-The writing of each student’s Individual Education Program (IEP) takes place within the larger picture of the special education process under Individuals with Disabilities Education Act (IDEA).
-Before taking a detailed look at the IEP, it may be helpful to look briefly at how a student is identified as having a disability and needing special education and related services and, thus, an IEP.
+The development of each student’s Individual Education Program (IEP) takes place within the larger picture of the special education process under the Individuals with Disabilities Education Act (IDEA).
+Before taking a detailed look at the IEP, it may be helpful to look briefly at how a student is identified as having a disability and in need of special education and related services and, thus, an IEP.

-EVALUATION Evaluation is an essential early step in the special education process for a child.
-It’s intended to answer these questions: • Does the child have a disability that requires the provision of special education and related services? • What are the child’s specific educational needs? • What special education services and related services, then, are appropriate for addressing those needs?
+• Does the child have a disability that requires the provision of special education and related services? • What are the child’s specific educational needs? • What special education services and related services are appropriate for addressing those needs?

-ANNUAL REVIEW The child’s IEP is reviewed by the IEP team at least once a year, or more often if the parents or school ask for a review.
-If necessary, the IEP is revised.
+A child’s IEP is reviewed by the IEP team at least once a year, or more often if the parents or the school ask for a review.
+If necessary, the IEP is revised through an amendment.
 Parents, as team members, must be invited to participate in these meetings.
-Parents can make suggestions for changes, can agree or disagree with the IEP, and agree or disagree with the placement.
+Parents can make suggestions for changes, can agree or disagree with the IEP, and can agree or disagree with the placement.